21 For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.

 God imputes His very own righteousness to the believer.
 “Righteousness” is the gift of a right relationship with God.
 Christians acquired that relationship by believing that Jesus took their sin on Himself on the cross.
 God adjudicated our situation because of the cross.

 The “righteousness of God” is the reason that Christians have the kind of salvation they do (Ro 1:17).
 God’s own righteousness is at stake.
 If He allows sinful, unforgiven human beings to fellowship with Him, then He would compromise His nature.
 By Christ’s death, our status of sin and death changed to holding the same state of righteousness that God has.
 This is again judicial or positional righteousness, not experiential righteousness.

 in Him [Christ].

 Christians stand before God in their status with Christ.
-God united the Christian with Him at their spiritual birth.
+God unites the Christian with Him at his or her spiritual birth.
 God imputed the penalty of our sins to Christ.
 He also reckoned Christ’s righteousness to the believer.
 This is an issue of the declaration of God’s justice.
 God is now just in the justification of sinners because of Christ.
 Christians come to God with the assurance that He will accept them as they are.

 Jesus took our hell that we might have His heaven.

 The argument is not that His crucifixion made Christ a sinner.
 His sinlessness is clearly stated in this verse.
 He was made a sin-offering.
 God made Christ a curse for us (Ga 3:13).
 He bore our sins so that it would free God to deem us to be as righteous as Christ is righteous positionally (judicially).